FreeFlyingSheep/delta-debugging/README.md

 To run `examples/binutils_gdb.py` and `examples/valgrind.py`, [Docker](https://www.docker.com/) is required.
 Refer to `scripts/run_docker.sh` for building and running the Docker container.
 Note that these two examples may take a long time to run.

+Additionally, a QEMU image is provided to run the examples in a consistent environment.
+The results of running the examples using the QEMU image are also provided in the `examples/` folder.
+The QEMU image can be downloaded from [Releases](https://github.com/FreeFlyingSheep/delta-debugging/releases).

 ## Related Projects